Set up OIDC-based single sign-on on a memoQ TMS - Part 1 - for the company system administrator

 Set parameters for your ID provider

-Note: As of December 2020, memoQ supports Azure AD, Google, Microsoft, and Okta (both standard and custom) instances.
+Note: As of February 2023, memoQ supports Azure AD, Google, Microsoft, Okta (both standard and custom), and OneLogin instances.
 If your company uses another OIDC-based ID provider service, contact our Business Services department, who can provide the resources you need.

-Choose the settings file for your company’s ID provider type (AzureAD.settings.json, Google.settings.json, Microsoft.settings.json, OktaCustom.settings.json, or OktaOrg.settings.json), and put it into the %PROGRAMFILES%\Kilgray\MemoQ Server\Oidc folder.
+Choose the settings file for your company’s ID provider type (AzureAD.settings.json, Google.settings.json, Microsoft.settings.json, OktaCustom.settings.json, OktaOrg.settings.json, or OneLogin.settings.json), and put it into the %PROGRAMFILES%\Kilgray\MemoQ Server\Oidc folder.
 Open it in a text editor, and add your values:

 |Template||The template file that you are filling in with the parameter values.